 Likewise, after you leave me some comment love below, do pin and share so that others can be inspired to see past the obvious and take hold of the potential that is there.

 Last but not least, next week is Reduce, Reuse, REFASHION TIME! be sure to sign up for my FREE newsletter.
-PLUS, you will get your Furniture Buying Checklist and special discount to my shop.
 Until next time!

 That is so cute!!!
 Could be a great coffee table?
 I have a trunk similar to that where I store generations of family photo albums!
 The new hardware has really given this one an expensive look!!
 Love it!! ?